 An exception is La Norvège (Norway)

-- é, as in le café (coffee or café), le canapé (the sofa), le carré (the square), le défilé (the procession), le supermarché (the supermarket).
+- É, as in le café (coffee or café), le canapé (the sofa), le carré (the square), le défilé (the procession), le supermarché (the supermarket).

-Exceptions: la clé (key), la psyché
+Exceptions: la clé (key), la psyché…

-- ment, for example le gouvernement (the government), un appartement (a flat), le commencement (the beginning), un abonnement (a subscription).
+We have many nouns ending in “ment” in French, and they are masculine: le gouvernement (the government), un appartement (a flat), le commencement (the beginning), un abonnement (a subscription).

 The one exception is la jument (the mare).

-- in, for example le vin (the wine), le magasin (the shop), le dessin (the drawing), le chemin (the road, way), le jardin (the garden).
+For example le vin (the wine), le magasin (the shop), le dessin (the drawing), le chemin (the road, way), le jardin (the garden).

 An exception is la fin (the end).

-- on, as in le salon (the sitting room), le poisson (the fish), le garçon (the boy), le pantalon (the trousers).
+French Nouns ending in “on” are masculine, as in le salon (the sitting room), le poisson (the fish), le garçon (the boy), le pantalon (the trousers).

-An exception is la maison (the house).
+Watch out!
+A very common exception is la maison (the house).

-- s as in le bus (bus), le bas (bottom), le plus (the plus)
+As in le bus (bus), le bas (bottom), le plus (the plus)…

-Exceptions: la brebis (female sheep), la fois (time), une oasis, la souris (mouse), la vis (screw)
+Unfortunately, there are many exceptions: la brebis (female sheep), la fois (time), une oasis, la souris (mouse), la vis (screw)

-- eur, as in le travailleur (the worker), un ascenseur (a lift), le moteur (the moteur (the motor), un aspirateur (a vacuum cleaner).
+Eur is also a common masculine ending, as in le travailleur (the worker), un ascenseur (a lift), le moteur (the moteur (the motor), un aspirateur (a vacuum cleaner).

 Exceptions include la douleur (the pain), la chaleur (the heat).

-- o, for example le vélo (a bike), le zéro (zero).
+For example le vélo (a bike), le zéro (zero)…